Genomic diversity and population structure in Fox Terrier

 It is believed that Fox Terriers have a moderate level of genetic diversity.
 The population structure and history of this purebred dog breed have shaped its current genomic makeup.
 It is possible that the breed exhibits some degree of population substructure between distinct lines or geographic regions; however, this phenomenon has not been extensively investigated.
 Ongoing careful breeding practices will be important for maintaining genetic health in the breed.

-Genetic diseases identified in the breed include spinocerebellar ataxia in Smooth-haired Fox Terriers and Van den Ende-Gupta syndrome in Wire-haired Fox Terriers.
+Genetic diseases identified in the breed include spinocerebellar ataxia in Smooth-haired Fox Terriers, Van den Ende-Gupta syndrome and Degenerative myelopathy in Wire-haired Fox Terriers.
 Establishing a biobank comprising a sufficient number of samples from animals representative of the population will facilitate a detailed description of the breed's genomic diversity.
-Furthermore, it will enable research into other inherited disorders that have yet to be explained, such as the short toe or patellar luxation.
+Furthermore, it will enable precise monitoring of the known disorders and research into other inherited disorders that have yet to be explained, such as the short toe.

 © Carola Möhrke

 Short toe syndrome describes an abnormal shortness of the outer toes of the front paws.
-Brachydactyly, the shortening of digits due to abnormal development of the phalanges, metacarpals, or metatarsals, has been described in dogs as a very rare condition with likely autosomal recessive inheritance.
-However, knowledge about exact genetic etiology and pathogenesis remains poor.
-Fox terrier was identified as a breed with a higher prevalence of this congenital malformation.
-For the study of the molecular genetic basis of short toes, we need blood samples from affected dogs, as well as from their unaffected relatives (parents and siblings).
+Brachydactyly, the shortening of digits due to abnormal development of the bones in the toes, has been described in dogs as a very rare condition with likely autosomal recessive inheritance.
+However, knowledge about the exact genetic etiology and pathogenesis remains poor.
+Fox Terriers were identified as a breed also affected by this congenital malformation.
+For the study of the molecular genetic basis of short toes, we need blood samples from affected dogs as well as from their unaffected relatives (parents and siblings).